Close

 1. Digitize Everything

-Maintain digital copies of all documents in cloud storage (Google Drive, Dropbox).
-Include passport, visa approval letter, invitation letter, and accommodation bookings.
+Maintain digital copies of all documents in cloud storage like Google Drive or Dropbox.
+Include passport, visa approval letter or e-visa, invitation letter if applicable, and accommodation bookings.
 This redundancy saved Meera, a Mumbai entrepreneur, when her physical documents were misplaced during a connecting flight.

 2. Currency Strategy